heitorherzog/tech-test-ps/README.md

 - Commit after every refactor cycle at least.
 - Don't use branches.
 - Try to not spend more than 3 hours to finish the tech test.

-Please, don't sacrifice TDD to complete the solution, this will result in a fail.

-We don't mind if the solution is incomplete, we are only interested in seeing your approach.

-We are looking for the solution to be well factored and to adhere to the **SOLID** principles.

 -------------------------------------------------------------